How To Grow Lettuce Indoors

 Heavy-Duty 1020 Trays

-These are indescribable.
-You will never have to buy more trays again if you use these.
+These are indestructible.
+You will never have to rebuy more trays if you use these.
 Worth the investment.

 Full-Spectrum LED Grow Light